S$ 433 Find Cheap Flights from San Francisco Bay Area to Singapore

 • How far in advance should I book a flight from San Francisco Bay Area to Singapore?

-To get a below-average price on a flight from San Francisco Bay Area to Singapore, you should book around 2 weeks before departure, which saves you about 6% compared to booking last-minute.
-For the absolute cheapest price, our data suggests you should book 8 weeks before departure.
+To get a below-average price on the flight from San Francisco Bay Area to Singapore, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 14 weeks before departure.

 • How many cities have direct flights to Singapore?